igorgolm/aws-cd-georgia-workshop/README.md

 Check that the image was patched.

 ### Upgrade the application with patched image
-We need to upgrade the application with patched image and check that the deployment was scaled back to 1 replica.
+We need to upgrade the application with patched image and check that the violation is resolved.
 ```bash
 cd aws-cd-georgia-demo-app/helm-chart
 helm upgrade aws-cd-georgia-demo-app . -f values.yaml -n demo
 ```

-Check that the deployment was scaled back to 1 replica.

 Go to Stackrox Vulnerability Management and check image vulnerability status.
 Now it should show that the all fixable vulnerabilities are fixed.
 ![Stackrox fixed vulnerabilities](images/stackrox-image-fixed.png)